📐 Platform Methodology

 Plain-English explanation

-1/day free · unlimited Premium ~ Some platforms
+1/day included · increased with Premium ~ Some platforms

 Methodology fully disclosed